Premier of South Africa's Gauteng province tests positive for COVID-19 | Health

-The Premier of South Africa's financial-hub and most populous province Gauteng, David Makhura, said on Friday he has tested positive for COVID-19, as infections in the country continue to soar.
+The premier of Gauteng, South Africa's most populous province, said on Friday he had tested positive for COVID-19, as new confirmed infections in the country hit a record high.

+Provincial leader David Makhura revealed his infection a day after his health department said six members of its "COVID-19 War Room" had contracted the virus.
+Makhura and the six officials will self-isolate for two weeks.
+"Given the fact that I only have mild symptoms, I will continue to ensure that the Provincial Executive Council and Provincial Coronavirus Command Council respond adequately to weather the storm of the pandemic," Makhura said in a statement.

-South Africa's confirmed cases of the novel coronavirus increased by their most in a single day on Thursday, rising by more than 13,000 to 238,339 cases.
-Gauteng, which includes Johannesburg and the capital Pretoria, is now the epicentre of the virus with nearly 82,000 cases.
+South Africa's confirmed coronavirus infections have been accelerating in recent weeks as lockdown restrictions are eased.
+Cases rose by 13,000 to 238,339 on Thursday, the biggest single-day rise since the outbreak began.
+Gauteng, which includes Johannesburg and the capital Pretoria, is now the epicentre with nearly 82,000 cases.

+Two other provincial premiers, of Western Cape and the North West province, have tested positive for the virus.
+Johannesburg, considered the continent's centre for finance and commerce, attracts hundreds of thousands of job seekers and migrants yearly.

 - READ MORE ON: